timaliev/git-secrets-encryption/README.md

 Automation testing is WIP (see [#22](https://github.com/timaliev/git-secrets-encryption/issues/22)).

+Currently, all testing is done manually on macOS 14.5 Sonoma (M1).

 ## Support

 Only latest version is supported.
 If you have any [issues](https://github.com/timaliev/git-secrets-encryption/issues/new/choose) or [pull requests](https://github.com/timaliev/git-secrets-encryption/compare), please file them on GitHub.